On Dirichlet, Poncelet and Abel problems: The Poncelet problem

 3) the conic $A$ intersects the conic $B$ at only two points without contacts.

 4) the conic $A$ lies strictly outside of $B$ and the conic $B$ lies outside of $A$.

-5) the conic $A$ cuts the conic $B$ in four points and each straight line has a common point with $A$ or $B$ (there is no common tangent line, a hyperbola and an ellipse).
+5) the conic $A$ cuts the conic $B$ in four points and every straight line has a common point with $A$ or $B$ (there is no common tangent line, a hyperbola and an ellipse).

-5pt Now we would like to clarify how one could know by $F$ what case occurs.
-In order to clarify it let's take the following observations.
-If the conic $A$ intersects $B$ in a point $P$ then from the point $P\in B$ there is only a tangent line to $A$, so that in the Poncelet construction there is only a point $(x,y)$ with the parameter $y$ corresponding to $P\in B$ that is the point $(x,y)$ is an $y$-vertex of $C$, i.e. an extreme point along direction of real axis $y$.
-Remember that by the proposition \ref{ExtRoots} {\it for generic cases 1)-5) the roots of $D_2(y_1)$ and only they are $y$-coordinates of $y$-vertices.
-Each such vertex corresponds to a point of intersection $A\cap B.$}
+5pt Now we would like to clarify a question how to find from $F$, what case occurs.
+In order to clarify this, let us make the following observations.
+If the conic $A$ intersects $B$ in a point $P$, then from the point $P\in B$ there may be only a tangent line to $A$, so that in the Poncelet construction there is only a point $(x,y)$ with the parameter $y$ corresponding to $P\in B$, that is, the point $(x,y)$ is a $y$-vertex of $C$, i.e. an extreme point along a direction of the real axis $y$.
+Remember that by the proposition \ref{ExtRoots} {\it for generic cases 1)-5) the roots of $D_2(y_1)$ and nothing else can be the $y$-coordinates of $y$-vertices.
+Every such vertex corresponds to a point of intersection $A\cap B.$}